-Students are strongly encouraged to attend Research Workshops provided by the Center for Undergraduate Scholarly Engagement (CUSE) to strengthen their proposals.
-See http://www3.nd.edu/~cuse/fall2013URworkshops.pdf to learn the details.
+Students are strongly encouraged to attend Research Workshops provided by the Flatley Center for Undergraduate Scholarly Engagement (CUSE) to strengthen their proposals.
+See CUSE Workshops to learn the details.

-For questions about the program, please contact Assistant Director Holly Rivers (email@example.com) at 631-6023.
+For questions about the program, please contact Associate Director Holly Rivers (firstname.lastname@example.org) at 631-6023.

 Students are strongly encouraged to seek guidance when planning their proposals and preparing to carry out their research.
 The following are some available options here on campus.

-POLS 30807 (IDS 30536) Research Methods for Fieldwork in the Developing World, taught by Prof. Jaimie Bleck and Kellogg Visiting Fellow Kristin Michelitch.
+POLS 30807 (IDS 30536) Research Methods for Fieldwork in the Developing World, taught by Jaimie Bleck in Fall 2016

-Research Workshops provided by the Center for Undergraduate Scholarly Engagement (CUSE) to strengthen research proposals.
-See http://undergradresearch.nd.edu/ to learn the details.
+It is strongly recommended that students attend a grant writing workshop offered by the Flatley Center for Undergraduate Scholarly Engagement (CUSE).
+See http://cuse.nd.edu/ to learn the details.